Investing with a Self-Directed IRA Through an LLC in 2023

 Some investors invest in an LLC with their SDIRA.
 This means that they invest the funds in their SDIRA in a business that is structured as an LLC.
-An example of this might be investing in a local business that is structured as an LLC.
+For instance, if your SDIRA owns shares in a local bike shop, your SDIRA has invested in an LLC.

 Investing with an SDIRA through an LLC is a very different scenario.
 When an investor invests through an LLC, they create an LLC which is owned by the SDIRA.
-The LLC then invests in alternative assets.
+The LLC may then invest the SDIRA’s funds into alternative assets.

 Investing through an LLC is an investment strategy that provides flexibility and several potential benefits for SDIRA holders.

 - Checkbook Control: By establishing an LLC within your SDIRA, you gain what is known as checkbook control.
 Rather than waiting on your custodian to fulfill your request, you have direct control over the funds and can make investment decisions on behalf of the LLC.
 It allows for greater flexibility and quicker execution of investment opportunities.
 Keep in mind, this increased control means you should exercise even greater due diligence.

 - Simplified Administration: By utilizing an LLC, you can consolidate the management and administration of multiple SDIRA investments under one entity.
 This can simplify recordkeeping, reporting, and tax filing requirements, as you can treat the LLC as a single entity.
 It may also lower your annual account maintenance fees.